The Disneyland Paris Castle: Full Guide to Le Château de la Belle au Bois Dormant!

 La Galerie de la Belle au Bois Dormant

-On the second floor of the castle is La Galerie de la Belle au Bois Dormant.
+On the second floor of the Disneyland Paris castle is La Galerie de la Belle au Bois Dormant.
 This is a special gallery that depicts the story of Sleeping Beauty via stained glass windows, books, and tapestries.

 Stained glass windows inside the Disneyland Paris Castle, La Galerie de la Belle au Bois Dormant